 You might be wondering if a product is made from recycled fishing nets, will it be as strong as a material that has had no former life before.

-The fabric recycling process involves a complete transformation of the old material into a like-new material manufactures can use to produce backpacks.
+The fabric recycling process involves a complete transformation of the old material into a like-new material manufacturer can use to produce backpacks.
 From a toughness perspective, you can have full confidence in recycled fabrics.